 Bardo Brewpub made the move from Trinidad to the Navy Yard neighborhood in 2017.
 The local brewery and beer garden is now located next to Nationals Park baseball stadium, serving Belgian IPA, pale ale, sour beer, and much more.
 The sprawling riverfront space includes 750 outdoor seats and an off-leash dog park.

-In the Navy Yard neighborhood, Bluejacket brewery occupies a soaring industrial space that was once home to a converted boiler plants.
+In the Navy Yard neighborhood, Bluejacket brewery occupies a soaring industrial space that was once home to a converted boiler plant.
 There's 5,600 square feet of brewing space over three levels, two barrel rooms with capacity for over 60 barrels, and 20 original Bluejacket ales and lagers are on tap daily.

 This Logan Circle bar is truly a beer geek's dream.
 Since it opened in 2009, Churchkey quickly established itself as a place to learn about all things craft beer.
 The upstairs bar boasts a collection of 555 beer labels.
 Churchkey's Beer Director Greg Engert is also the mind behind Bluejacket brewery.